-With global resource use accounting for 90% of biodiversity loss and 50% of global GHG emissions, policy makers have begun to develop new strategies that go beyond the scope of decarbonisation.
-The transition towards a circular economy (hereafter abbreviated with CE) aims for efficient and circular use of natural resources to keep societal demands within environmentally sustainable levels.
-CE strategies have the potential to reduce global GHG emissions by 45% by 2050 and limit the depletion of natural capital and biodiversity loss.
-Moving towards a circular economy helps to build resilience by reducing the reliance on scarce resources and other material import dependencies and provides a \$4.5 trillion economic opportunity with the potential to result in the net growth of 6 million jobs globally by 2030.
-To seize these potentials, the CE concept has been adopted and further developed by a multitude of actors in recent years.
+With global resource use accounting for 90% of biodiversity loss and 50% of global GHG emissions, policymakers have begun to develop new strategies that go beyond the scope of decarbonisation.8 The transition towards a circular economy (CE) aims for efficient and circular use of natural resources to keep societal demands within environmentally sustainable levels.9 CE strategies have the potential to reduce global GHG emissions by 45% by 2050 and limit the depletion of natural capital and biodiversity.10 Moving towards a circular economy helps to build resilience by reducing the reliance on scarce resources and other material import dependencies and provides a \$4.5 trillion economic opportunity11 with the potential to result in the net growth of six million jobs globally by 2030.12

+In recent years, to seize this potential, the CE concept has been adopted and further developed by many actors.
 Businesses have begun to translate their internal waste management programs into CE strategies or seek to build business opportunities along with the promoted CE strategies.
-Policymakers are driving the concept forward, and numerous European countries, the European Union and China have already developed roadmaps and action plans, desiring to achieve more sustainability through CE.
-Since 2015, 13 countries across the globe plus the EU have implemented national circular economy policies and pioneering countries like the Netherlands and Finland have set nationwide circularity targets.
+Policymakers are driving the concept forward, and numerous European countries, the European Union, and China have already developed roadmaps and action plans based on the desire to achieve more sustainability through CE.13 Since 2015, 13 countries across the globe plus the EU have implemented national circular economy policies, and pioneering countries like the Netherlands and Finland have set nationwide circularity targets.14